BrunoZell/CollectiveIntelligence/litepaper.md

-# Ask Network
+# Ask Network Lightpaper Draft

-The network architecture seperates three areas of concern.

-First, we'll define a database to house observations of reality.
-It is the cannonical representation of the world external to the network.
-Those measurements are used to reason about possible actions and an indicator of how realized economic value.

-Next, we create a central collection point of peoples wants.
-That is, satisfiable statements of what people want.
-Those wants can be compared with observations to determine wether the wants are indeed satisfied or not.
-The networks goal is to satisfy those declared wants as adequate as possible.

-Next, we create a strongly-typed conversation about (1) what we could do (proposals) and (2) what we declare to do (commitments).
+## Abstract

+This document poses a conversational structure as an alternative solution to social coordination.
+We expect this to be more efficient, effective, and humane than money or every other political system humanity tried out yet.

+The network helps to coordinate who does what so that people get what they want at a lower cost, or at a better quality.

+Coordination markets achieve a high quality of service by standardizing the expression of wants and aversions, essentially outsourcing market analysis and offer selection to professional market makers with just the final purchasing decision being signed by the user.

+The rest of this document walks through the design of the network with the most fundamental part first, toward more complex structures.

 ## Observations

 Data is our window into reality.
-All data in the network is modelled as _Messages_.
+All data in the network is modelled as _messages_.
 Messages can occur in the virtual as network traffic between computers, and in the actual as causal effects between physical systems.
 As cultural capital, messages are captured and preserved by default.

 Software can only capture virtual messages as digital data and does not have direct access to causal effects in reality.
 To capture real world data, hardware sensors must be utilized.
 We assume that all real world sensors are communicating their measurements as virtual messages via networking protocols.
 Thus, every node records network protocol sessions only, with interpretations of reality being applied after consensus.